orbitdb/orbitdb-identity-provider-ethereum/README.md

 ## Usage

-Use [addIdentityProvider](https://api.orbitdb.org/) to make the Ethereum identity provider available to OrbitDB, then use
+Use [addIdentityProvider](https://api.orbitdb.org/module-Identities.html#.addIdentityProvider) to make the Ethereum identity provider available to OrbitDB, then pass the `type` param to [createIdentity](https://api.orbitdb.org/module-Identities-Identities.html#createIdentity) with the identity provider name "ethereum":

 ```js
 // Fill out with actual use case